instyo/chattyX/README.md

 # ChattyX

-OpenAI chat wrapper, built with flutter.
+OpenAI chat wrapper, built with flutter, responsive on all screen.
 Available in iOS, Android, Web, Macos.

 <em>Vibecoding with Cursor ❤️‍🔥.</em>